When will we eat cake? Or even celebrate?

 Not at all.

 Brief recap, in a cinq ans span avec la grâce of God and the unwavering support of mon fils grandmeres, I rose from an intern unable to afford lunch downtown DC to a salaire à six chiffres.
 I have YET to take a moment to say, “job well done!”
-Had a friend or loved one looked both ways while crossing the street, I would immediately pop bottles of Clicquot to the their success.
-Had a friend or loved one not looked both ways while crossing the street and had a brush with death, I would also pop bottles of Clicquot, to celebrate their life of course.
+Had a friend or loved one looked both ways while crossing the street, I would immediately pop bottles of Clicquot to their success.
+Had a friend or loved one not looked both ways while crossing the street and had a brush with death, I would also pop bottles of Clicquot, to celebrate their life, of course.
 I guess it’s safe to say I’m always searching for a reason to pop bottles of Clicquot.

 Last night while scrolling through my site and having the biggest solo pity party about the progress of my blog, I realized that I was scrolling.
 Meaning I had published enough content to require scrolling.
 I suddenly felt something I’d never experienced before.
 I called and shared these feelings with a dear friend and was baffled when I was informed that those feelings were in fact pride and satisfaction.